 Greg Antista & the Lonely Streets – Shake, Stomp and Stumble

 Even though my music library is overflowing, there’s always space in it for hard-driving, bone-shaking rock ‘n’ roll.
 If you like the harder-edge Tom Petty and the Heartbreakers stuff – or most anything by the Smithereens – you’re all but guaranteed to dig this.
 Concise, taut songs played with verve and conviction, and nary an ounce of artifice or bullshit.
-The title track is a kind of modern-rock answer to similarly titled classics form the old days (Shake, Rattle and Roll,” “Flip Flop and Fly” etc.), delivered with slashing, powerful guitar work courtesy of Gretsch-wielding Jessica Kaczmarek.
+The title track is a kind of modern-rock answer to similarly titled classics from the old days (Shake, Rattle and Roll,” “Flip Flop and Fly” etc.), delivered with slashing, powerful guitar work courtesy of Gretsch-wielding Jessica Kaczmarek.
 Most enthusiastically recommended.

 Brandon Santini – The Longshot